troystribling/BlueCap/README.md

 ## Examples

 [Examples](/Examples) are available that implement both Central and Peripheral roles.
 The [BluCap](https://itunes.apple.com/us/app/bluecap/id931219725?mt=8#) app is also available.
 The example projects are constructed using either [CocoaPods](https://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
-The CocaPods projects require that,
+The CocaPods projects require that installing the pod before building,

 ```bash
 pod install
 ```

-be run before building the project and Carthage projects require,
+and Carthage projects require,

 ```bash
 carthage update